mutiacr/CRM-Sales-Pipeline/README.md

 *   **Data Architecture**: The analysis is powered by four relational tables, structured as shown in the **Entity Relationship Diagram (ERD)** representing the connections between the datasets
   ![Entity Relationship Diagram](https://raw.githubusercontent.com/mutiacr/CRM-Sales-Pipeline/main/CRM%20Project%20Sales%20Pipeline%20ERD.png)
 *   **Exploratory Data Analysis (EDA)**:I leveraged **PostgreSQL** to conduct the initial EDA.This allowed me to perform deep-dive queries, validate early sales trends, and conduct rigorous data integrity checks to ensure the CRM data was accurate before visualization, View SQL Script [here](https://github.com/mutiacr/CRM-Sales-Pipeline/blob/main/2.%20Exploratory%20Data%20Analysis/CRM-EDA.sql).
 *   **Data Cleansing & Transformation**: For the final reporting layer, I utilized **Power Query** to refine and restructure the dataset.
-This included advanced data polishing such as handling missing values and optimizing the data schema to create a lightweight, high-performance data model specifically designed for a seamless Power BI experience
+This included advanced data cleansing such as handling missing values and optimizing the data schema to create a lightweight, high-performance data model specifically designed for a seamless **Power BI** experience
 *   **Visual Strategy**: A four-page interactive dashboard providing a holistic view of the sales cycle.
 Dashboard can be downloaded [here](https://github.com/mutiacr/CRM-Sales-Pipeline/blob/7cf96b14d9e886b341cedba1ec35c461cc491f3a/CRM%20Maven%20Sales%20Pipeline%20Dashboard.pbix)